raparker10/morew/ReadMe.txt

 variable screen width.

 To use the program, select File | Open, select a file, and its contents will be displayed.
-Use standard windows program interations to scroll around the file.
+Use standard windows program interactions to scroll around the file.

 Commands